tdarby/meet-mgmt/README.md

 - Pagination: the tool paginates through all conference records, recordings, and transcripts for the given meeting ID, ensuring large meetings are fully processed.
 - Retries: Google API calls automatically retry with exponential backoff on transient failures (429/5xx, common network errors).
 - Conference record lookup: conference records are discovered automatically via the Meet REST API using `meeting_code:<meetingId>`.
-- Moves, not copies: matching recordings and transcripts are moved into the destination folder when `--folderId` is provided.
+- Moves, not copies: when `--folderId` is provided, both recordings (Drive files) and transcripts (Docs files) are moved into the destination folder.
+- Safe move: if a file is already in the target folder, the app skips moving it.
+Otherwise, it adds the target as a parent and removes other parents.
-- Recording file ID resolution: recording Drive file IDs are resolved from the Meet API response or derived from the export URL when needed; items that cannot be resolved are skipped with a warning.
+- Recording file ID resolution: recording Drive file IDs are resolved from the Meet API (`driveDestination.file.driveFileId`) or derived from the export URL; if the ID can’t be resolved, the item is skipped with a warning.
+- Transcript document ID resolution: transcript Docs IDs are resolved from the Meet API (`docsDestination.document.documentId`) or derived from the export URL; if the ID can’t be resolved, the item is skipped with a warning.

 ## Authentication artifacts